peasantbird/tp/docs/UserGuide.md

 ### Adding a buyer: `buyer`

+Add buyers with ease with a few keystrokes.
-Adds a buyer with their information to the list.
+The `buyer` command allows you to add a buyer with just their name, so that you can quickly add them on the go.

+You can also include contact details of the buyer with the `[p/PHONE_NUMBER]` and `[e/EMAIL]` fields, and add more details about them with the `[t/TAG]` field.

 <box type="info" seamless>

 Note that this command throws warnings.
 For more info on fields, head [here.](#appendix-b-fields) For more info on warnings, head [here.](#appendix-a-warnings)

 </box>